FlameFractal/blog/_posts/2016-07-07-set-up-a-fast-way-to-blog.md

   echo "Don't forget to git it!" echo "Have a good day!"

-# Case 2: Open file named in Jekyll format : date+title
+# Case 2: Open file named in Jekyll format in Sublime
 else
   sublime $location/_posts/$(date +"%Y-%m-%d")-$1.md --wait
   post="$(date +"%Y-%m-%d")-$1"
-  git=1
+  git=1   <!-- Indicate that automatic git routine might be necessary -->
 fi

 # If git is required, then push to remote repository with appropriate commit message